Diversity and Inclusion in Clinical Trials

 Today, Institutional Review Boards are responsible for reviewing all studies involving humans for compliance with these guidelines and reports of any study protocol violations.
 In recent years, people from racial and ethnic minority communities and other populations experiencing health disparities have become more willing to participate in clinical research.
 Developing trust with communities who have been marginalized is best achieved through meaningful partnerships between researchers and community members in planning and carrying out studies with their input.

-Inclusion of Women and Racial and Ethnic Minority Groups in Clinical Trials
+Inclusion of Women and People from Racial and Ethnic Minority Groups in Clinical Trials

-In 1993, the NIH Revitalization of Act of 1993 was signed into law to establish guidelines for the inclusion of women and persons from racial and ethnic minority populations in clinical research.
-The goal of this law, and other guidelines, is to ensure that research findings are generalizable to the entire population.
+The NIH Revitalization of Act of 1993 was signed into law, authorizing NIH to continue its mission and importantly establishing guidelines for the inclusion of women and persons from racial and ethnic minority populations in clinical research.
+The goal of this law, and other guidelines, is for clinical trial participants to adequately reflect the diversity of the real-world population, so that researchers can determine whether the variables being studied affect women or members of any racial and ethnic population group.
+This helps ensure that research findings are generalizable to the entire population.

 When scientists combine information from individual research participants, this is called data aggregation.
 Data aggregation is an important part of the research process that protects the anonymity of research volunteers and strengthens the statistical analysis of the study.
 However, aggregation of demographic data, including race and ethnicity, can also mask important differences in health risks or outcomes for specific subpopulations.